Haimlem/football-management-app/README.md

 # Football Management Application

 This project is a Football Management Application built using Java Spring Boot.
-It allows users to manage football leagues, teams, players, and matches.
-Users can also randomize and generate match schedules for leagues following a round-robin tournament format.
+It allows users to manage football leagues, teams, players, rounds, matches, and league tables.
+Users can randomize and generate match schedules for leagues following a round-robin tournament format.
+The scores are also updated after each match and the league table are also updated accordingly.

 ## Table of Contents